stormchaserroleplaying/stormchaserRPG/Spells/2/Transmutation/index.md

 The area becomes difficult terrain for the duration and any creature moving on foot into or through the spell's area takes 1d4 points of piercing damage for each 5 feet of movement through the spiked area.

-When a creature that takes damage from this spell must also succeed at a Dexterity defence check vs your transmutation DC or suffer injuries to its feet and legs that slow its speed by half.
+When a creature that takes damage from this spell must also succeed at a Dexterity defence check vs your transmutation skill or suffer injuries to its feet and legs that slow its speed by half.
 This speed penalty lasts for 24 hours or until the injured creature receives a [Heal](https://stormchaserroleplaying.com/stormchaserRPG/Spells/1/Restoration/#heal) spell (which also restores lost Stamina).
-Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Medicine check vs. your transmutation save DC.
+Another character can remove the penalty by taking 10 minutes to dress the injuries and succeeding on a Medicine check vs. your transmutation skill.

 The transformation of the ground is camouflaged to look natural.
-Any creature that can't see the area at the time the spell is cast must make a Perception check vs your transmutation skill to recognize the terrain as hazardous before entering it.
+Any creature that can't see the area at the time the spell is cast must make a Awareness check vs your transmutation skill to recognize the terrain as hazardous before entering it.

+## Thaumic Sigil: Ocular Sensitivity
+*2nd Level Transmutation (Ritual)*<br>
+**Casting Time:** 1 Minute<br>
+**Range:** 5 Feet<br>
+**Components:** V, S, M *(A glass eye; precious gems worth at least 100 gp, which the spell consumes.)*<br>
+**Duration:** Until Dispelled

+As part of casting this spell, a sigil is imprinted onto the skin of the target.
+This sigil can neither be removed nor will an illusion mask its presence.
+When this spell ends the sigil fades.
+A creature may only be marked with only one Thaumic Sigil at a time and any subsequent Thaumic Sigil marking causes the previous sigil to vanish.
+This effect may only be ended by the spells Greater Restoration or Wish.

+When you cast this spell a sigil is imprinted on a creature and they become acutely aware of those around them that are assessing their potential to provide carnal pleasure to them.
+The target gains a latent psychic ability to know when another creature is looking at them lasciviously and what the gazer is imagining doing with them.
+While imprinted with this sigil the target has the following effects:

+* They have advantage on Charisma skill checks related to seducing someone that is lasciviously assessing them.
+* If they are looked upon in such a manner by more than 2 creatures, they gain 1 Temporary Stamina for each minute those creatures spend fixated upon them, to a maximum of 20.

 ## Water Breathing
 *2nd Level Transmutation (Ritual)*<br>
 **Casting Time:** 2 Actions<br>
-**Range:** 30 feet<br>
+**Range:** 30 Feet<br>
 **Components:** V, S, M *(A short reed or piece of straw)*<br>
 **Duration:** 1 Hour